-- Measure system performance (not user). - Begins with an event arriving at the system. - Responding requires resources to be consumed. - Arrival pattern for events can be: - Periodic (at regular time intervals) - Stochastic (events arrive according to a distribution) - Sporadic (unknown timing, but known properties) - "No more than 600 per minute" - "At least 200 ms between arrival of two events"
+- Begin with events arriving at the system. - Responding requires resources to be consumed. - Arrival pattern for events can be: - Periodic (at regular time intervals) - Stochastic (events arrive according to a distribution) - Sporadic (unknown timing, but known properties) - "No more than 600 per minute" - "At least 200 ms between arrival of two events"